VirtusV01/ciphershield/README.md

 - Seamless integration with the `cryptography` library.
 - Clear and organized functions for common encryption tasks.

+## Usage on Windows

+### Installation with setup.exe

+1. Download the `setup.exe` file from the releases section on GitHub.
+2. Double-click `setup.exe` to run the installation wizard.
+3. Follow the on-screen instructions to install CipherShield on your system.
+4. Once installed, you can find CipherShield in the Start menu or on your desktop.

+### Running CipherShield

+1. After installation, locate `ciphershield.exe` in the installation directory (typically `C:\Program Files\CipherShield`).
+2. Open a Command Prompt.
+3. Navigate to the installation directory using the `cd` command.
+4. Run CipherShield by typing `ciphershield` and pressing Enter.

+## Usage on Linux (Command Line)

+### Running CipherShield

+1. Make sure you have Python 3.x installed on your system.
+You can check this by running `python3 --version`.
+2. Open a terminal.
+3. Navigate to the directory containing `ciphershield.py`.
+4. Run CipherShield by typing `python3 ciphershield.py` and pressing Enter.

 ## Installation

 1. Clone the repository: